-sudo mbbr register [-key:<prodkey>]
+sudo mbbr register [-key:cprodkey>]

-Specifies the license key assigned to the partner or customer.
-This is passed to the licensing server for validation to ensure it is active (non-expired).
+Specifies the unique license key assigned to the partner or customer.
+This will be passed to the licensing server for validation to ensure it is active (non-expired).
 A live Internet connection is required.
 If the key is valid and the license is active, it will also display status about the license, such as expiration date, volume purchased, volume used, etc.